 Tuscan Interior Design Ideas, Style And Pictures (6)

-It starts off with earth-tone, neutral shades such as the brownish-orange of terracotta clay, and the light creamy shade of worn plaster walls.
-Shades of green represent the tall, magnificent cypress trees that line Tuscan country roads, the vines of grapes, foliage fruit, and lemon tree.
+The Tuscan color scheme is warm and natural, making a reference back to the Mediterranean climate of the Tuscan countryside.
+It starts off with earth-tone, neutral shades such as the brownish-orange of terracotta clay and the light creamy shade of worn plaster walls.
+Shades of green represent the tall, magnificent cypress trees that line Tuscan country roads, the vines of grapes, foliage fruit, and lemon trees.
+Sun-washed colors such as rich cream, dull yellow, soft gold, and terra-cotta also add to the rustic Tuscan decor.

-Textured Finishes in Tuscan interiors
+Textured Finishes in Tuscan Interiors

 Tuscan Interior Design Ideas, Style And Pictures (9)

 Instead of using wallpaper, drywall, and other manufactured surfaces that can look too sleek for a Tuscan interior, you want to go more along the lines of traditional materials.
+These materials include stucco, plaster, Venetian plaster, or other decorative finishes.
+Mainly, you want to keep the colors warm and neutral, such as rich cream, dull yellow, soft gold, and terracotta.
+These textured finishes are essential for true Tuscan styling.

 Artisanal Accents